-15. NET POSITION (DEFICIT)
+15. NET POSITION

-As of June 30, 2022 and June 30, 2021 the Lottery has an accumulated Net Position (Deficit) of \$0 and (\$1), respectively.
-These are the result of a special transfer in the amount of \$200 million under Law 171 of fiscal year 2005, and in the opinion of management, is not an indication of financial difficulties as the Lottery has been and continues to be profitable.
+As of June 30, 2024 there was an increase of Net Position of \$10 compared to June 30, 2023.
+In the opinion of management, is not an indication of financial difficulties as the Lottery has been and continues to be profitable.
 In addition, management expects that funds for payments of annuity prize obligations will be totally covered from funds generated from operations.
-During the fiscal years ended June 30, 2022 and 2021, the Lottery has generated sufficient funds for the payment of prizes.
+During the fiscal years ended June 30, 2024 and 2023, the Lottery has generated sufficient funds for the payment of prizes.